That dollar amount results from a 39.8% increase from $120 billion in 2020.

 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Hungary has positive net exports notably in the international trade of cars, automobile parts or accessories, and motorcycles.
-In turn, these cashflows indicate Hungary’s strong competitive advantages under the vehicles product category.
+Hungary has highly positive net exports notably in the international trade of vehicles as well as electrical machinery and equipment.
+In turn, these cashflows indicate Hungary’s strong competitive advantages under the related product categories.

 Hungary’s Worst Trade Deficits by Major Products